DanielGibson/DanielGibson.github.io/content/post/ideapad-linux.md

     and I wouldn't know how to reach anyone at Lenovo who might care and has the means to have this fixed anyway.
-    The problem was reported in [Lenovos forums](https://forums.lenovo.com/t5/Other-Linux-Discussions/Keyboard-doesn-t-work-after-suspend-on-Linux-IdeaPad-3-15ABR8-Ryzen-7/m-p/5392909), and it didn't seem like they care, only other users replied, no one from Lenovo.
+    The problem was reported in [Lenovos forums](https://forums.lenovo.com/t5/Other-Linux-Discussions/Keyboard-doesn-t-work-after-suspend-on-Linux-IdeaPad-3-15ABR8-Ryzen-7/m-p/5392909), ~~and it didn't seem like they care, only other users replied, no one from Lenovo~~ and even got a reply from someone working at Lenovo, but he wasn't very optimistic about being able to reach the right people inside Lenovo that might fix the firmware 🙃.

 [^fn:wakealarm]: "wakealarm", used by `rtcwake` or the `amd-s2idle` testprogram, for example.